-Some of the key project level roles in benefits realisation may include:
+Some of the key roles in benefits management may include:

 - Senior Responsible Official (SRO): the individual who is accountable for the overall success of the project and optimising benefits realisation. - Benefit Owner: the individual responsible for the realisation of a specific benefit.
-The Benefit Owner must hold a business as usual role in the organisation (as opposed to a project delivery role) as projects are transient and benefit ownership typically extends beyond the life of a project. - Project/Program Manager: the role responsible for day-to-day management of the project and the coordination of change activities (in collaboration with the Business Change Manager) that enable benefits realisation. - Business Change Manager: the role responsible for benefits management activities, preparing benefits management documentation, and embedding business change.
+The Benefit Owner must hold a business as usual role in the organisation (as opposed to a project delivery role) as projects are transient and benefit ownership extends beyond the life of a project. - Project/Program Manager: the role responsible for day-to-day management of the project and the coordination of change activities (in collaboration with the Business Change Manager) that enable benefits realisation. - Business Change Manager: the role responsible for benefits management activities, preparing benefits management documentation, and embedding business change.
 The role is the link between the project and the business.

 Note: these are roles and do not necessarily reflect job titles.
-The roles should be scaled to the size and complexity of the project.
-For example, on larger projects there may be multiple Business Change Managers, or Benefits Managers may be used to support benefits management activities on behalf of these key roles.
-Irrespective of size and complexity, there should ultimately be a single SRO that has overall accountability for the realisation of project benefits, and a single owner for each benefit.
+The roles should be scaled to the size and complexity of the investment.
+For example, larger investments may have multiple Business Change Managers, or Benefits Managers may be used to support benefits management activities on behalf of these key roles.
+Irrespective of size and complexity, there should ultimately be a single SRO that has overall accountability for the realisation of investment benefits, and a single owner for each benefit.